ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     One record per (IP, result, IDs Auths) tuples.

+    An unlimited number of "record" elements may be specified.

     Contains, in order: "row", "identifiers", "auth_results".
 Use of extensions may cause other elements to be added to the end of the record.